Our museum contains permanent exhibits and additional rotating exhibits throughout the year.

-If you are part of a group seeking to book a tour of the museum or a particular exhibit, please contact the office for more details!
+If you are part of a group seeking to book a tour of the museum or a particular exhibit, please contact the office for more details.

-Manitoba Telecom Services History
+Manitoba Telephone History

 In 1913, BJ Hales acquired the taxidermy collection of George Atkinson, a taxidermist and naturalist, from Portage la Prairie.
-This collection was the nucleus of what would become the BJ Hales Museum of Natural History.
+This collection was the nucleus of what would become the “BJ Hales Museum of Natural History”.

 In 1964 and until 2008, Brandon College (now Brandon University) adopted the collection and continued to add to the collection.
-Dr John Lane, noted “birdman” of Brandon, was the first curator of the museum.
+John Lane, noted “birdman” of Brandon, was the first curator of the museum.

-The 700 – 800 strong collection encompassed an almost complete collection of birds and mammals found in Manitoba, an egg collection, a geological collection and a collection of archaeological artifacts.
+The purpose of the BJ Hales Museum of Natural History was to collect, preserve, and display artifacts of the natural history and fauna of Manitoba.
+The 700 – 800 strong collection encompassed an almost complete collection of birds and mammal taxidermy and study skins found throughout Manitoba, an egg collection, a geological collection, and a collection of archaeological artifacts.

-William G. Hobbs Tribute Gallery
+William G. Hobbs Heritage Collection

 William G. Hobbs (1927-2012) was born in Alderney in the Channel Islands and came to settle in Canada in 1959.
 Notwithstanding the considerable demands in time alone imposed upon him by his role of physician and surgeon in a rural community, he managed to develop a technical skill in painting which won him many awards in art shows internationally.

 Dr. Hobbs passed away September 29th, 2012, in Brandon, Manitoba at the age of 85.
 He generously allowed the Brandon General Museum & Archives to develop a Brandon Historical Print set using six of his Brandon scenes featuring trains.
 These prints can be viewed in detail at the museum and signed copies can purchased at our Gift Shop.

 Your Event at the Museum!